-At the most basic level, weight loss occurs when your body uses more calories than you consume.
-Your body burns calories at rest, just to keep your various physiological systems functioning correctly.
-You burn calories through activity and using your muscles.
-You also burn calories by digesting and metabolizing the food you eat.
-Even thinking, which requires cellular communication between the neurons in your brain, burns calories.
+At the most basic level, weight loss is a simple process occurring when you burn more calories than you consume.
 You take calories in, of course, through food.
-Therefore, the process of losing weight almost always begins with reducing the number of calories you eat and increasing the number of calories you burn, thus creating a "caloric deficit."
-The most readily variable method of burning calories is physical activity, so exercise goes hand-in-hand with healthy nutrition in losing weight.
+Therefore, the process of losing weight almost always begins with reducing the number of calories you eat and increasing the number of calories you burn, thus creating a caloric deficit.

 Video of the Day